ckalearner7/k8s-Resources/cka-exam-prep.md

 </details>

-# In the development namespace, create a POD nslookup-nginx, nginx image and service, nslookup-svc, and nslookup both the pod and service
+# In the development namespace, create a POD nslookup-nginx, nginx image and service, nslookup-nginx, and nslookup both the pod and service
 <details><summary>show</summary>
 <p>